 - 8.1.
-The assessment of the student's performance in a Theory course shall be based on two components: Continuous Evaluation (40marks) and Semester-end examination (60 marks). - 8.2.
+The assessment of the student's performance in a Theory course shall be based on two components: Continuous Evaluation (40 marks) and end-semester examination (60 marks). - 8.2.
 A student has to secure an aggregate of 40% in the course in the two components put together to be declared to have passed the course, subject to the condition that the candidate must have secured a minimum of 24 marks (i.e. 40%) in the theory component at the semester-end examination. - 8.3.
-For courses of I & II semester involving both Lecture and Practical component, evaluation shall be carried out with 20M (based on mid examination) + 20M (based on continuous lab evaluation) + 60M (based on end semester examination). - 8.4.
-During the 2nd Year Project work, evaluation shall be carried out by C-DAC, Hyderabad - 8.5.
-Practical/ Project Work/ Industrial Training/ Viva voce/ Seminar etc. course are completely assessed under Continuous Evaluation for a maximum of 100 marks, and a student has to obtain a minimum of 40% to secure Pass Grade.
-Details of Assessment Procedure are furnished below in Table 1.
+For courses of I & II semesters involving both Lecture and Practical component, evaluation shall be carried out with 20M (based on mid examination) + 20M (based on continuous lab evaluation) + 60M (based on end semester examination). - 8.4.
+During the 2nd Year Project work, evaluation shall be carried out by CDAC, Hyderabad - 8.5.
+Practical/ Project Work / Industrial Training / Viva voce / Seminar etc. courses are completely assessed under Continuous Evaluation for a maximum of 100 marks, and a student has to obtain a minimum of 40% to secure Pass Grade.
+Details of assessment procedure are furnished below in Table 1.